QMSTR/qmstr/doc/content/introduction/what-is-qmstr.md

 that software that manages FOSS compliance becomes critical infrastructure to the wider open source community and should itself be FOSS.
-QMSTR is developed in collaboration with users, legal experts and all other interested stakeholders.
+QMSTR is developed in collaboration with users, legal experts and other interested stakeholders.

 ## QMSTR: A command-line workflow toolchain for FOSS compliance

 QMSTR is implemented as a command line toolchain.
 It assumes that almost everywhere, software is built and packaged using command line based build systems that automate the build steps.
-By integrating into the common software development tooling, QMSTR programs may be used in terminals, scripts, Makefiles, Jenkinsfiles and other places.
+By integrating into the common software development tooling, QMSTR programs may be used on the command line, in scripts, Makefiles, Jenkinsfiles and other places.
 QMSTR aggregates the knowledge it acquires about the software being built in a graph database held in a central master process.

 The workflow QMSTR implements proceeds through three separate phases, a build phase, an analysis phase and a reporting phase.
 The purpose of